timescale/docs.timescale.com-content/using-timescaledb/compression.md

 ![alt text](https://assets.timescale.com/images/diagrams/compression_diagram.png "compress")

-In this case, the data in Position 0 (which is our active chunk) will always be uncompressed, and the current active chunk will not be a candidate for compression in order to protect the system’s ability to perform high volume/high velocity ingestion.
+In the above diagram, the data in Position 0 (which is our active chunk) will always be uncompressed, The current active chunk will not be a candidate for compression in order to protect the system’s ability to perform high volume/high velocity ingestion.
-Once data moves out of Position 0 (the active chunk) and into something greater than or equal to Position 1, which is now considered historical data, it then becomes a compression candidate (it can now be compressed manually or via policy).
+Once data moves out of Position 0 (the active chunk) and into something greater than or equal to Position 1, which is now considered historical data, it becomes a compression candidate (it can now be compressed manually or via policy).

-In this example we have chosen NOT to compress the chunk in position 1, however all full chunks (position 1-4) are candidates for compression.
+We have chosen NOT to compress the chunk in position 1, however all full chunks (position 1-4) are candidates for compression.
 As you can see in this example we have chosen to wait until a chunk reaches Position 2 (in this case the chunk is 3 days old) before we decide to apply compression,meaning chunks 3 days